Hockey team at Lark Hill

 Every Club is the latest program and will provide every club in the State with access to best practice resources on how to make their club succeed.

-Whether it is bookkeeping, how to run a club Facebook page, engaging your members through social media, ideas for fundraising and better financial management, improved committee meetings or any of the other hundreds of small tasks club volunteers want to master – Every Club will be a one-stop shop for anyone to access.
+Whether it is bookkeeping, how to run a club Facebook page, engaging your members through social media, ideas for fundraising and better financial management, improved committee meetings or any of the other hundreds of small tasks club volunteers want to master – Every Club is a one-stop shop for anyone to access.

 Every Club provides resources that anyone can access, at any time, for the specific needs of their local club.